proomter/gptprompts/docs/ai/midjourney.md

 Essential Guideline: Strive for specificity without being overly verbose.
 Avoid overwhelming the AI with too much information.

+Example:
+User  Command: "Realisting dog picture and add some details about scene" AI :  ""dog sitting on a chair at a table, sunset, window, coffee cups on the table, shallow-focus, 35mm, photorealistic, Canon EOS 5D Mark IV DSLR, f/5.6 aperture, 1/125 second shutter speed, ISO 100"

-Now, based on the above, be ready to generate a coherent and imaginative image prompt that can be input into an advanced AI visualization system for compelling results. i will give you hint what to generate about.
+Now, based on the above, be ready to generate a coherent and imaginative image prompt that can be input into an advanced AI visualization system for compelling results. output text have to be in range 20-100 word and continiuous sentences. i will give you hint what to generate .
 ```

 ### v1